-The goals and recommendations below reflect and respond to the Region's key community-related issues identified throughout the planning process and summarized in the SWOT analysis.
+The goals and recommendations below reflect and respond to the key community-related issues identified throughout the RPOCD planning process.
 These goals are representative of the priorities of all communities across the Region concerning issues that are common to the Region.
 The recommendations that follow each goal summarize the actions necessary to support achievement of the goals.
-Working toward these goals will support the Region in enhancing and creating more vibrant communities.